A Driver-Vehicle Model for ADS Scenario-based Testing: Introduction

-We evaluate the SDV model in terms of (i) scenario design effectiveness, which includes expressiveness, execution accuracy, and reuse, using NHTSA pre-crash scenarios; (ii) its motion realism in comparison to naturalistic urban traffic; (iii) its scalability with traffic density; and (iv) its practical applicability to test an actual ADS.
-The results show that the model is able to successfully express and accurately execute all eighteen NHTSA vehicle-to-vehicle pre-crash scenarios, except one scenario variant.
-In comparison, only four scenarios are effectively expressible using PDTs, which is our baseline.
-In particular, lane-change and crossing-path scenarios are highly unpractical with the baseline and benefit the most from the new model.
-The SDV model also results in high-levels of internal reuse, achieving over 80\% on average for the NHTSA scenarios.
-Using naturalistic traffic data from a busy urban intersection, we show how the motion of the simulated vehicles is similar to that of the real vehicles when operating under the same conditions.
-In the best performing scenarios (first quartile), the synthetic trajectories from the model are almost indistinguishable from empirical vehicles, with an average spatio-temporal trajectory distance of less than 55\,cm (while the average from all scenarios is 1.24\,m).
-We also show that the model scales in scenarios with up tp 10-20 simultaneous highly-interactive vehicles, while maintaining simulation quality and consistency in the driving task.
-Finally, we demonstrate the model's applicability in ADS scenario-based testing with a real subject system, and its ability to reveal collision scenarios that cannot be expressed using the baseline.
+\looseness=-1 We evaluate our model's (i) scenario design effectiveness, which includes expressiveness, execution accuracy, and reuse, using NHTSA pre-crash scenarios; (ii) motion realism in comparison to naturalistic urban traffic; (iii) scalability with traffic density; and (iv) practical applicability to test an actual ADS.
+The results show that our model can successfully express, achieving levels of model reuse of over 80\,\%, and accurately execute all eighteen NHTSA vehicle-to-vehicle pre-crash scenarios (except one variant), while only four scenarios are effectively expressible using predefined trajectories, which is our baseline.
+We also show that, after calibration, the model is capable of producing maneuver decisions and trajectories that closely resemble those from recorded real-world traffic.
+The model also scales in scenarios with up to 10--20 simultaneous and highly interactive vehicles in real-time simulation.
+Finally, we demonstrate the model's applicability to test an ADS software stack in simulation, which has been tested on public roads, and reveal collision scenarios that cannot be expressed using the baseline.

-A reference implementation of the model is available to the research community with a full scenario simulation tool that is ready to be integrated in co-simulation with any simulation environment.
-The tool-set and additional model documentation is available in the companion website.\footnote{\url{https://geoscenario2.readthedocs.io}}
+\looseness=-1 In summary, our paper contributes: \begin{itemize} \item a novel simulation model for human-operated vehicles, that combines behavior trees with an optimization-based trajectory planner to provide a highly-expressive, controllable, realistic, reusable, and scalable scenario representation for ADS testing; \item a set of experiments to support our claims about the qualities of the model; \item an open-source reference implementation of the model, which can be integrated with any simulation environment in co-simulation mode.\footnote{\url{https://github.com/rodrigoqueiroz/geoscenarioserver}} \end{itemize}